QuTech-Delft/cQASM-spec/docs/language_specification/statements/gates.md

     CRk(2) q[1], q[0]
     ```

-The gates that are supported by the language are listed below in the [standard gate set](gates.md#standard-gate-set).
+The gates that are supported by the cQASM language
+are listed below in the [standard gate set](gates.md#standard-gate-set).

 ## Single-gate-multi-qubit (SGMQ) notation